abdelshafei/Team26RaDoTechSimulation/README.md

 #### *Prerequisites*
 - QT Creator
 - QT Charts
-    - run this command in the terminal `sudo apt install libqt5charts5-dev`
+    - run this command in the terminal `sudo apt install libqt5charts5-dev` to download QtCharts

 #### *Steps To Run*
 1. Unzip the file `Team26RaDoTechSimulation.zip`